papacarp/pooltool.io/leaderLogs/README.md

 These utility scripts allow a Stake Pool Operator to check the slot leadership schedule for their stake pool.
-The logic contained herein is thanks to the hard work of [Andrew Westberg](https://github.com/amw7) (developer of JorManager and operator of BCSH family of stake pools).
+The logic contained herein is thanks to the hard work of [Andrew Westberg](https://github.com/AndrewWestberg) (developer of JorManager and operator of the BCSH family of stake pools).

 ## getSigma.py Details